WCW Saturday Night: Live episodes

 Episodes of WCW Saturday Night were usually filmed well in advance, with the exception of three live editions.

-The first one aired on July 9, 1994.
+The first live episode aired on July 9, 1994.
 Sting wrestled Ric Flair as voted on by fans.
 Hulk Hogan made his first in-studio appearance, and he and Sting were attacked by Sherri Martel.

 The second aired from downtown Charlotte, North Carolina, on May 27, 1995.
 It started raining halfway through the outdoor show, causing the ring mat to become slippery at times.

 The third live airing, again outdoors, took place on August 10, 1996, from the Sturgis Motorcycle Rally in Sturgis, South Dakota.
 The show took place right before the Hog Wild pay-per-view event, which was held on a Saturday night instead of the usual Sunday night slot for WCW pay-per-views.
 Hence, WCW Saturday Night was used as a lead-in to the pay-per-view show, much like WCW Main Event was used as a lead-in for Sunday pay-per-views until 1996.

 Decline and end (1998–2000)

 When WCW introduced the live program Monday Nitro on TNT in September 1995, the pre-taped Saturday Night became secondary in importance.
 When Thunder premiered in January 1998, Saturday Night became WCW's third-tier program.
 The majority of airtime would be used to display up-and-comers and recent graduates of the WCW Power Plant (with the occasional squash match) as well as recapping the major events of the other shows.
 The main event would often feature mid-card performers such as the current Cruiserweight Champion, Television Champion, or U.S. Heavyweight Champion in a non-title match.
-Hudson, Tenay, and Marshall manned commentating and locker room interviewing duties throughout this period.
+Hudson, Tenay, Zsbysko and Marshall manned commentating and locker room interviewing duties throughout this period.
 Backstage, "Mean Gene" Okerlund would regularly promote his WCW Hotline which provided fans with insider information on recent events in the company.

 On April 1, 2000, WCW Saturday Night aired its final episode under its traditional format; one week later, it became a recap show and no longer featured exclusive matches.
 On July 1, 2000, the show was re-titled WCW Saturday Morning and moved from its established evening timeslot to a late morning timeslot.
 The show was canceled one month later as a result of low viewership.
 The last episode aired on August 19, 2000, seven months before WCW was bought out by the WWF and closed its doors entirely.
+The cancellation of WCW Saturday Night on a Turner-owned network would be the end of professional wrestling in its Saturday night timeslot on TBS until the premiere of AEW Collision on its sister channel TNT on June 17, 2023.